AIDA-Saskatchewan-polytechnic/git-assignment/tutorials.md

 >>>>>>> ea68f730afba092a1bd72e1b01e4af2c2e7925c0
 >>>>>>> 864e17e017871ad114de5e50c2ffac1a6be5cd56
 I am Taniya, I studied trygit tutorial and I learned about git, github, clonning the repo on my system, how to fork, make new branches and merge them with master.
 Working on files, making changes in them and pushing them to github.

+I'm yashkumar patel.
+I was assigned to learn trygit tutorial in which I studied create repository , push and pull requests and basic git commands . however,  before being able to use each of its functions smoothly, you need time to fully understand  software, this is because its learning curve can be somewhat high and more so if you are a beginner.